pmunts/arm-mcu/demos/stream_framing_responder/README.txt

        then USART6 will be connected to the Arduino expansion header pins D0 and D1.

-   Other targets can be supported by defining the macros CONTROLPORT and CONTROLPORTNAME to select the serial port to receive commands on.
+   Other targets can be supported by defining the macro CONTROLPORT to select the serial port to receive commands from.

 WiFi Test Setup